Introduction

 3. Guided Meditation

 Guided meditation is the best place to start as you learn to visualise and breathe with the use of an instructor or a recording.
-It is akin to taking some sort of coach to help you in your mental relaxation.
+It is akin to taking a coach to help you in your mental relaxation.

 How to use it?

-Guided meditation is a good place to start in case you are unable to meditate alone.
+Guided meditation is a good place to start if you are unable to meditate alone.

 4. Vipassana Meditation